Karl Diebitsch: Joining the Nazi Party

 On 1 May 1920, Diebitsch joined the Nazi Party (NSDAP).
 His membership number was 1,436.
 From 1920 to 1923 he was a member of the Freikorps (Free Corps).
 Two years after the Beer Hall Putsch Diebitsch went on to complete his formal art training in 1925, followed by several years of living and working in Munich as a painter and graphic artist.
 When the Nazis came to power in 1933, Diebitsch moved his family to Berlin and there joined the Reichsverband Bildender Künstler Deutschlands (National Association of German Visual Artists).
 In 1932, the new all-black SS uniform was designed by Diebitsch with graphic designer Walter Heck.
 In November 1933 he joined the SS (membership number 141,990), and in 1937 he re-joined the NSDAP, with a membership number of 4,690,956.

 Artworks for Nazi Germany

 Diebitsch served as the director of SS Porzellan Manufaktur Allach in 1936 until the SS enterprise had its porcelain production facility moved to Dachau.
 In the same year he designed SS dagger and sword parts, along with many other SS items.
 In 1938 he received one of the top prizes at a House of German Art exhibition in Munich for his painting titled, Mutter (Mother).
 In 1939 Diebitsch designed the letterhead logo of the Ahnenerbe and crests for SS officers.
 In May 1939 he designed a window for an exterior wall of the "König-Heinrich" dome at Quedlinburg Abbey.
 Diebitsch also designed many German postage stamps during the Third Reich.
 He was given an honorary title of Professor by Adolf Hitler.

-He served on the Personal Staff Reichsführer-SS and designed a tapestry that was created by Elsie Seifert.It was removed from Heinrich Himmler's residence in Berchtesgaden in 1945 by a member of the 506th Parachute Regiment of the American 101st Airborne Division.
-This piece originally hung in the Reichstag, but was removed to Himmler's residence after a fire which destroyed a similar piece.
-The construction is of heavy gold bullion thread on a blood red velvet backing.
-Bullion tassels and chord.
-Size is approximately 7 x 9 feet.
+He served on the Personal Staff Reichsführer-SS and designed a tapestry that was created by Elsie Seifert.